jruby/jrubyfx/Getting Started.md

 		fx_id :helloLabel
 	end

 This basically says that there is a control in the FXML file with the fx:id property set to the value  "helloLabel" and that we want to be able to reference this object by the instance variable `@helloLabel`.
-Now we need to add our event handlers:
+Note that you can also call `stage['#helloLabel']`, but thats just a mouthful Now we need to add our event handlers:

 	class HelloWorldController < JRubyFX::Controller
 		fx_id :helloLabel